Nursing assessment: Pain

-Pain is no longer being identified as the fifth vital sign due to the prevalence of opioid abuse and over-prescribing of narcotic pain relievers.
+Pain is no longer being identified as the fifth vital sign due to the prevalence of opioid abuse and overprescribing of narcotic pain relievers.
 However, assessment for pain is still very important.
 Assessment of a patient's experience of pain is a crucial component in providing effective pain management.
 Pain is not a simple sensation that can be easily assessed and measured.
 Nurses should be aware of the many factors that can influence the patient's overall experience and expression of pain, and these should be considered during the assessment process.
 Systematic process of pain assessment, measurement, and re-assessment (re-evaluation), enhances the healthcare teams' ability to achieve.
 Pain is assessed for its provocative and palliative associations; quality, region/radiation, severity (numerical scale or pictorial, Wong-Baker Faces scale); and time—of onset, duration, frequency, and length of provocative and relief measures.